malbert131/BioPass/README.md

   - TensorFlow gesture recognition is located in **Step3WebCam.tsx** in BioPass/client/comps/Layout/loginSteps/Step3/

-nodeServer folder holds the JavaScript API and source code for the voice authentication and text-to-speech algorithms
+nodeServer folder holds the JavaScript API and source code for the voice authentication and speech-to-text algorithms

   - A new voice profile for speaker verification is enrolled into the database in **enroll.ts**
     - used when user registers a new account